 Insert the following paragraph after the eleventh paragraph (“When a block ack agreement is established ...”):

+An EHT STA may include the ADDBA Additional Parameter Set element in a transmitted ADDBA Request frame and may set the Extended Buffer Size field of the ADDBA Additional Parameter Set element to a value greater than zero to indicate an extended buffer size.
 The extended buffer size in the ADDBA Request frame is advisory.
 When a block ack agreement is established between two MLDs, the originator may change the size of its transmission window if the value in the Extended Buffer Size field and the Buffer Size field of the ADDBA Response frame is larger than the value in the ADDBA Request frame.
 If the value in the Extended Buffer Size field and the Buffer Size field of the ADDBA Response frame is smaller than the value in the ADDBA Request frame, the originator shall change the size of its transmission window (WinSizeO) so that it meets the following condition:

-— Not greater than 1024 if the sender of the ADDBA Response frame is an EHT STA.
+— Not greater than 1024 if the sender and receiver of the ADDBA Response frame are EHT STA.

 11.2.3.5.1 Power management with APSD procedures

-If a STA is affiliated with a non-AP MLD, the non-AP MLD shall have the same U-APSD Flag value for each AC across all setup links (see 35.3.5 (Multi-link (re)setup)).
+If a STA is affiliated with a non-AP MLD, then the non-AP MLD shall have the same U-APSD Flag subfield value in the QoS Info field that its affiliated APs transmit for each AC across all setup links (see 35.3.5 (Multi-link (re)setup)).

 11.3.1 State variables

 An MLD (local) keeps an enumerated state variable for each MLD (remote) with which direct communication between two MLDs through affiliated STAs of the two MLDs(#2077) via the WM is needed.
-In this context, direct communication between two MLDs through affiliated STAs of the two MLDs(#2077) refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of the STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of the STA affiliated with the local MLD.
+In this context, direct communication between two MLDs through affiliated STAs of the two MLDs(#2077) refers to the transmission of any Class 2 or Class 3 frame with an Address 1 field that matches the MAC address of a STA affiliated with the remote MLD and an Address 2 field that matches the MAC address of a STA affiliated with the local MLD.

 11.3.2 Frame filtering based on STA or MLD state

 The current state existing between the transmitter and receiver STAs determines the IEEE 802.11 frame types that may be exchanged between that pair of STAs (see Clause 9 (Frame formats)).
-The current state existing between MLDs determines the IEEE 802.11 frame types that may be exchanged on any setup links between that pair of MLDs subject to additional constraints (see 35.3.6 (Link management)).
-A unique state exists for each pair of transmitter and receiver STAs or each pair of MLDs.
-The allowed frame types are grouped into classes and the classes correspond to the STA state or the MLD state.
+The current state existing between MLDs determines the IEEE 802.11 frame types that may be exchanged on any of the links that are setup between that pair of MLDs, subject to additional constraints (see 35.3.6 (Link management)).
+A unique state exists for each pair of transmitter and receiver STAs and each pair of MLDs.
+The allowed frame types are grouped into classes and the classes correspond to the STA state and the MLD state.
 In State 1, only Class 1 frames are allowed.
 In State 2, only Class 1 or Class 2 frames are allowed.
 In State 3 and State 4, all frames are allowed (Classes 1, 2, and 3).
 In the definition of frame classes, the following terms are used:

 Within an infrastructure BSS: both the transmitting STA and the recipient STA participate in the same infrastructure BSS